 2. Can veneers replace crowns for damaged teeth?

-Veneers are a great choice for minor cosmetic damage but may not provide the structural support needed for heavily damaged teeth.
+Veneers are a great choice for minor cosmetic damage, but may not provide the structural support needed for heavily damaged teeth.
 Crowns are typically recommended for more severe cases.

 3. What is the difference between inlays and onlays?